samgatwiri/ALC-Music-Quiz-App/README.md

 # Music-Quiz-App
 A short quiz to test your music skills

-Prerequisites
+Prerequisites:
-Android Phonernning on Android 4.4 or above
+Android Phone running on Android 4.4 or above

-Built With
+Built With:
 Android Studio

-Authors
+Author:
 Samantha Gatwiri Mwenda